Patient Safety Primer

 - Synthesis by receiver: an opportunity for the receiver to ask questions and confirm the plan of care

-The I-PASS signout format is now widely used in graduate medical education and is considered the gold standard for effective signout communication between physicians.
+The I-PASS signout format is considered the gold standard for effective signout communication between physicians and has also been shown to improve the quality of nursing handoffs.

 The Joint Commission requires all health care providers to "implement a standardized approach to handoff communications including an opportunity to ask and respond to questions" (2006 National Patient Safety Goal 2E).
 The Joint Commission National Patient Safety Goal also contains specific guidelines for the handoff process, many drawn from other high-risk industries: